TrezorHannes/Lightning-Python-Tools/README.md

 or inspire you to build on top of it.

 ### Current Scripts
+LNDg:
-- LNDg: A couple of scripts which help further automation.
-For instance, a script which automatically gathers your Magma Sell Orders and write those channel details into the GUI of LNDg
+- `amboss_pull`: [cronjob, one-off] automatically gather your Magma Sell Orders and write those channel details into the GUI of LNDg.
+Optionally populate a file configuration for charge-lnd.
+Also optionally, trigger other settings in LNDg eg switch on AutoFee once maturity reached
-- Peerswap: A few scripts which either help you navigate PS offers via CLI or also integrate PS infos into LNDg via  Django API
+- `channel_base-fee`: [cronjob, one-off] modify channel-settings in LNDg based on other LNDg fields.
+Eg change base-fee once a certain fee-condition is met.
+- `channel_fee_pull`: [cronjob, one-off] retrieve LNDg channel details such as fee, base-fee and write a file for other systems to pick it up
+- `swap_out_candidates`: [command-line output] pull current active channels with `-c CAPACITY` threshold locally and low fee on your side to provide good swap-out candidates.
+Export to .bos tags possible

+Peerswap
+- `peerswap-lndg_push`: [command-line output, cronjob] writes your existing PeerSwap peers info, the SUM of Sats and Swaps into LNDg Dashboard and Channel Card
+- `ps_peers`: [command-line output] quick overview of existing L-BTC Balance and Peerswap Peers + Liquidity in a table format

 ### === Installation Instructions ===
 To run this script, you need a Python virtual environment.
 Follow the steps below: